Mind and Ego

 As the famous zen story illustrates… I don’t have it memorized, but it’s the story of an old farmer in feudal Japan who supposedly has awful luck.
 But whenever someone offers him sympathy on his hardship, he reacts to the idea that he suffers hardship with doubt.
 For every bad thing that happens to him, there is a corresponding good thing that goes with it.
 It’s said that there is nothing either good or bad but thinking makes it so.
 Whenever someone tells him something bad happened to him, he doesn’t believe them.
 Doesn’t argue with them either.
 Just goes on with his life.

-READ: Attention and Intention
+READ: Direction and Thought

 Consider a simple event.
 You stub your toe…k, knee jerk reaction is that is bad.
 People automatically start complaining of the pain of the stubbed toe usually without going beyond it.
 It is pain, and pain and pleasure are both observations.
 But when you say pain is bad and pleasure is good, that is where things get confused.